 According to Bank of Estonia data, as of 31st of December 2017 Greek direct investments to Estonia totalled €1.6m.
 The investments were made in the fields of professional activities, research, technical activities, accommodation, food business, information and communication, finance, insurance and real estate.

 The total of Estonian direct investments to Greece as of the same date stood at €2.2m.
 The investments pertained mostly to real estate, the financial sector, insurance, wholesale and retail.

 Greece continues to be a popular tourism destination for Estonians – the direct flights that started in May have certainly contributed to this.
 In 2017 50 015 people travelled to Greece.

-Historically, Greek Catholicism was the first Christian religion whose missionaries contacted Estonians.
+Historically, Greek Orthodoxy was the first Christian religion whose missionaries contacted Estonians.
 The first Orthodox Church was built in Tartu in the 11th century.
 By 1920, 158 Orthodox churches had been built.